Surplus Asset Disposition: What It Is and How To Do IT

 2. Low Utilization

 When equipment or inventory is used less than half of its planned capacity, it signals underutilization.
-Low utilization means resources are tied up without generating expected returns.
+Low utilization means resources are tied up without generating expected returns and reduces operational efficiency across your business.
 At this stage, assess surplus asset disposition alternatives.

 3. No Planned Demand / Program End